Note: This post was originally published in 2020, but has been updated since. The last update was in May 2022.

-Investing in off-plan property is a strategy that is often a point of consideration for investors during a ‘normal’ investment environment and even more so during COVID-19.
-So today, we wanted to explain what off-plan property investment is, if you should rule it out and if not, how it can be advantageous to those exploring investing in the UK property market throughout 2020 and beyond.
+Investing in off-plan property is a strategy that is often a point of consideration for investors during a ‘normal’ investment environment and even more so during the COVID-19 era.
+So today, we wanted to explain what off-plan property investment is, if you should rule it out and if not, how it can be advantageous to those exploring investing in the UK property market throughout 2022 and beyond.

 Before we dive into the potential further benefits of an off-plan purchase, it’s clear that this type of purchase is not for everyone and the points below will help you decide if it might work for you.